 5. Update Your Social Skills (of course)

-Nothing is more exciting and motivating than an overall update to your making friends skills.
+Nothing is more exciting and motivating than an overall update to your friend-making skills.
 As you learn new techniques and strategies to meet people, socialize, and make new friends, you’ll be tempted to go and apply it all, and see the results.

 Wishing you a great summer!